 We do lesson plans, and generally follow a script about what we’ll do and in what order, but teachers must be flexible.
 Every year I was responsible for high stakes testing–I now teach Junior English; thank God there is no English testing for juniors–I lost easily 50% of my curriculum, probably more.
 I ended up cutting short many things and eliminating others entirely.

 What was my ultimate teaching goal all those years?
-To cover the materials we agreed tenth graders needed to deal with to build bigger, better brains and to be prepared for 11th grade.
+To cover the materials we agreed tenth graders needed to deal with to build bigger, better brains and to be prepared for 11th grade, for most sophisticated materials and thinking.
 To do this, I needed sufficient time to cover those materials and to do those assignments, the practice necessary for students to build the neural connections vital to the development of capable, functional, productive, tax-paying adults.

 If teachers didn’t ‘teach to the test’, but actually taught the material the children should master, then would these children fail these tests?
 Why would that be?